rahulguptta/Heart-Desies-Prediction/README.md

 - We can see that the feature "ChestPainType" is turned into 'ChestPainType_ATA', 'ChestPainType_NAP', 'ChestPainType_ASY', and 'ChestPainType_TA'.
 Similarly the other categorical features are also converted.
 - Therefore, now every categorical feature is encoded with 0 and 1.
-- Every Numerical feature is scaled using between 0 and 1
+- Every Numerical feature is scaled between 0 and 1
 - Now the dataset is ready for preparing the model.

 ## Classifier Modeling